Techscq/translatable-criteria-legacy/README.md

 ## Overview

 This library simplifies the construction of complex data queries by providing a consistent and abstract way to define filtering, ordering, field selection, pagination (offset and cursor-based), and relationship (joins) configurations.
-The core concept revolves around the `Criteria` object, which allows developers to define sophisticated query specifications in a data source-agnostic manner.
+The core concept revolves around the `Criteria` object hierarchy, which allows developers to define sophisticated query specifications in a data source-agnostic manner.
 These `Criteria` objects can then be processed by a `CriteriaTranslator` (using the Visitor pattern) to generate queries for various data sources.

 ## Key Features